 We maintain Borrower-in-Custody arrangements with the FRB.
 Under these arrangements, we can pledge FFELP Loans or Private Education Loans to the FRB to secure any advances and accrued interest generated under the Primary Credit program at the FRB.
-As of December 31, 2022 and 2021, we had \$2.7 billion and \$2.9 billion, respectively, of

-Private Education Loans pledged to this borrowing facility, as discussed further in Note 12, "Borrowings."
-We did not have any FFELP Loans pledged at December 31, 2022 or 2021.
+As of December 31, 2023 and 2022, we had \$1.4 billion and \$2.7 billion, respectively, of Private Education Loans pledged to this borrowing facility, as discussed further in Note 12, "Borrowings" in this Form 10-K. We did not have any FFELP Loans pledged at December 31, 2023 or 2022.